next-book/dev-book/content/economy.md

 Their fingers, from excessive toil, are too clumsy and tremble too much for that.
 Actually, the laboring man has not leisure for a true integrity day by day; he cannot afford to sustain the manliest relations to men; his labor would be depreciated in the market.
 He has no time to be anything but a machine.
-How can he remember well his ignorance⁠—which his growth requires⁠—who has so often to use his knowledge?
+How can he remember well his ignorance—which his growth requires—who has so often to use his knowledge?
 We should feed and clothe him gratuitously sometimes, and recruit him with our cordials, before we judge of him.
 The finest qualities of our nature, like the bloom on fruits, can be preserved only by the most delicate handling.
 Yet we do not treat ourselves nor one another thus tenderly.</p>